 Leverage Existing Funding: Use current resources, such as Food Center Grants, to support implementation without adding new funding burdens.

 Recognize Participation: Establish recognition programs to incentivize leadership in food donation and waste reduction.
+Participation is voluntary and aligns with existing food recovery efforts.
+The focus is on support, not enforcement or monitoring.

 Ensure Accessibility and Equity: Offer multilingual materials and tailored support for Black indigenous and people of color (BIPOC) communities and organizations with limited English proficiency.

 Legislative Directives:

-Participation is voluntary and aligns with existing food recovery efforts.
-The focus is on support, not enforcement or monitoring.

 The initiative aims to scale up proven local practices, not duplicate existing programs.